No Time to Bleed

 No Time to Bleed is the second studio album by American deathcore band Suicide Silence.
 It was released on June 30, 2009 through Century Media Records.
-The album was released in five different editions; the standard version, the Exclusive Hot Topic Edition, the iTunes edition, the vinyl edition, and the Maximum Bloodshed Edition.
+The album was released in five different editions; the standard version, the Exclusive Hot Topic Edition with bonus disc "Live in Paris", the iTunes edition, the vinyl edition, and the Maximum Bloodshed Edition.
 Upon its release, it debuted at number 32 on the Billboard 200, selling 14,001 copies in the United States alone.
 It is Suicide Silence's most critically acclaimed album and was re-released as No Time to Bleed: Body Bag Edition on July 1, 2010, little over a year after the record's original pressing.
-This is also the first release to feature Dan Kenny on bass.

 Background

 Suicide Silence began writing for No Time to Bleed during the first half of 2008 and planned the recording and creation of the album later that year.
 On June 26, 2008, vocalist Mitch Lucker appeared on the MTV Headbangers Ball blog podcast.
 In the interview, Lucker revealed various information and stated that No Time to Bleed would be tracked as opposed to being recorded live, such as The Cleansing.
 Also from the interview, he said that it would "blow The Cleansing away" along with mentioning that they selected Machine to be the producer of the album.
+In late 2008, the band parted ways with longtime bassist Mike Bodkins.
+They were joined by Dan Kenny of Animosity for an Australia tour in December 2008.
+Although Kenny is credited for bass on the album, it was actually recorded by guitarist Mark Heylmun.
+Kenny was introduced as the band's new permanent bassist in April 2009.

 On March 13, 2009, Suicide Silence completed tracking for No Time to Bleed.
 They also uploaded behind-the-scenes videos of the recording being processed on their YouTube channel.
 On April 20, 2009 the band uploaded the song "Lifted" onto their MySpace profile.
 Suicide Silence made a surprise appearance at the 11th annual New England Metal and Hardcore Festival and played the song "Wake Up".
 On June 1, 2009, the band uploaded "Wake Up" song onto their official merchandise page for streaming.